Tony Hale

 Career

-Hale first obtained his Screen Actors Guild card when he appeared in a commercial for MCI Inc., though it never aired.[5]
+Hale first obtained his Screen Actors Guild (SAG) card when he appeared in a commercial for MCI Inc., though it never aired.
 He made minor guest appearances in TV shows such as Dawson's Creek, The Sopranos, and Sex and the City.
 He is often recognized for his role in the famous Volkswagen television commercial aired in 1999, in which he danced to the song "Mr. Roboto", which was later spoofed on the Fox sitcom Arrested Development.
 From 2003 to 2006, and returning to the role in 2013, Hale found success in television when he was cast as Buster Bluth, the hapless, neurotic son with "mother issues" on Arrested Development.
-Hale also appeared in a season ten episode of MADtv in a parody of COPS, where two British robbers try to stop a domestic dispute among the royal family.
+Hale also appeared in a season ten episode of MADtv in a parody of COPS, where two British robbers try to stop a domestic dispute among the Royal Family.

-In March 2006, Hale was cast in a co-starring role as the video store owner Simon in the NBC sitcom Andy Barker P.I., starring Andy Richter and co-created by Conan O'Brien.[6]
+In March 2006, Hale was cast in a co-starring role as the video store owner Simon in the NBC sitcom Andy Barker P.I., starring Andy Richter and co-created by Conan O'Brien.
 He appeared in minor roles in Stranger Than Fiction and Because I Said So.
-He was the voice of Furlough in The Tale of Despereaux, an animated children's film released in 2008.[7]
+He was the voice of Furlough in The Tale of Despereaux, an animated children's film released in 2008.
 Hale had a recurring role as Emmett on Chuck, beginning in October 2008 and ending in January 2010.
 His departure made room for his starring role on the NBC web series Ctrl, which premiered on July 13, 2009.
 He appeared in a cameo in the second episode of the first season of Showtime's dramedy United States of Tara, as English teacher Oral Gershenoff.
-He joined the cast of Numbers in 2009, in the recurring role of Professor Russell Lazlo.
+He joined the cast of Numb3rs in 2009, in the recurring role of Professor Russell Lazlo.

 In 2012, Hale starred in the drama comedy Not That Funny.
-He also guest-starred on NBC's long-running show Law & Order: SVU as Rick Simms, a teacher who gets fired from his job after being accused of inappropriate behavior with a student.[8]
+He also guest starred on NBC's long-running show Law & Order: SVU as Rick Simms, a teacher who gets fired from his job after being accused of inappropriate behavior with a student.

-In 2012, Hale was cast in the HBO comedy Veep as Gary Walsh, the personal assistant to Vice President-turned-President Selina Meyer (portrayed by Julia Louis-Dreyfus).[9]
+In 2012, Hale was cast in the HBO comedy Veep as Gary Walsh, the personal assistant to Vice President Selina Meyer (portrayed by Julia Louis-Dreyfus).
 On September 22, 2013, Hale won a Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his work in the show's second season.
-This was his first major award.[10]
+This was his first major award.
 He earned his second nomination in 2014, but lost the award to Ty Burrell.
-However, Hale won his second Primetime Emmy Award with his third nomination in 2015, in the same ceremony where Veep won its first Primetime Emmy Award for Outstanding Comedy Series.
+However, Hale won his second Primetime Emmy Award with his 3rd nomination in 2015, in the same ceremony where Veep won its first Primetime Emmy Award for Outstanding Comedy Series.

 Personal life